MicrosoftDocs/sdk-api/sdk-api-src/content/shellhandwriting/ne-shellhandwriting-tfinputevaluation.md

 ## -description

-Specifies how input should be processed.
+Specifies how input should be recognized.

 ## -enum-fields